-Absences will be excused and finals will be made up only if a doctor's note is approved by administration upon the student's return to school.
+Absences during final exams will only be excused if a doctor's note is approved by administration upon the student's return to school.
 When a student has an excused absence on the day of the final exam, an Incomplete (INC) is given and no grade or credit will be granted until the examination has been taken.
-Incomplete work (including the final exam) must be made up within five (5) days following the last day of the marking period unless the Student Services Director makes special arrangements for an extension.
+Incomplete work (including the final exam) must be made up within five (5) school days following the last day of the marking period unless the Director of Student Services makes special arrangements for an extension.
 When the student makes up the exam, 100% of the credit will be given.
 When a student has an unexcused absence on the day of the final exam, no credit will be given for the exam.
-Additionally, students will not be allowed to take final exams prior to the scheduled exam dates.
+Students will not be allowed to take final exams prior to the scheduled exam dates.